3 LinkedIn Basics

 3.8 A Note on LinkedIn Culture

-LinkedIn has a very particular tone and culture.
-It tends toward professional positivity, corporate language, and motivational content.
+LinkedIn has a very particular culture.
+It skews toward professional positivity, corporate language, and motivational content.
 You will see a lot of posts about “exciting opportunities”, lots of “delighted to announce”, and lots of people being “humbled” by achievements.

 Write like yourself.
 If you are funny, be funny.
 If you have strong opinions, share them.
 If you find the performative positivity exhausting, you are not alone but the only way LinkedIn becomes more like old Twitter is if we make it like that.
 Be the chaotic shitposter you wish to see.